 The Degree Directory lists and describes degrees offered at a range of Universities and schools in the USA.
 This site helps further gather the different terminologies used and how they are described; many designers will define themselves based on the education they receive so this is an important area to start change if needed.

 - FULL SAIL UNIVERSITY. n.d.
 Bachelor of Science – Digital Arts and Design.

-As an example educational institution Full Sail University is one of many around the world who offer studies within the topic area; they have decided to call their studies for Digital Arts and Design, however they also offer a study area named Graphic Design, covering the practical skillsets needed for design.
-Naming and content for study programs can help raise understanding of how naming have developed.
+As an example educational institution Full Sail University is one of many around the world who offer studies within the topic area; they have decided to call their studies for Digital Arts and Design, however they also offer a study area named Graphic Design, covering the practical skillsets needed for design

 - HARDSTAFF, J., NORTHOVER, J., SCHULZE, J., ARNALL, T., TWEMLOW, A., LEONIDAS, G., BARRINGER, D. & STEWARD, S. 2011.
 20 YEARS OF CHANGE. @ Eye : The International Review of Graphic Design, Issue 80, pp. 68-73.